 Hint: To remove cigarette, campfire or smoke odor from clothes, bedding and curtains, add 1 can of Classic Coca-Cola (regular, not sugarless) to your wash load with your regular detergent.

-This is a guide about removing odors from new furniture.
+This is a page about removing odors from new furniture.
 New furniture often is delivered to your home complete with its own array of odors, coming from the chemicals used in the manufacture of the furniture and upholstery materials.

-This is a guide about removing smoke odors from furniture.
+This is a page about removing smoke odors from furniture.
 Whether you are a former smoker or have acquired some used furniture from smokers, the odor is not pleasant and can be difficult to remove.